mayconfmelo/min-article/docs/manual.typ

 So this is up to you.
 This means if you insert the command in some place, it will appear in the place where it was writen and not in the right place automatically.
-I'm looking foward to workaround this issue, but seems like this is a matter of Typst's limitation.
+I'm looking foward to workaround this issue, but seems like this is a limitation of Typst itself.

-Because of that, as it is necessary to manually set where the bibliography will be, write the `bibliography` command after the end of all text body content and it will appear at the right place as ABNT NBR 6022 requires: after the text and before the glossary, if any.
-It can be written before any of the collector commands described here, but any other content writen after it will appear after it.
+Because of this limitation, write the `bibliography` command after the end of all text content and it will appear at the right place, as ABNT NBR 6022 requires: after the text and before the glossary, if any.

 = Translations

 This package uses #univ("linguify") to translate the headings automatically generated.
-Currently, it offers support to English and Portuguese, and some other languages by IA translations.
-If your language is not supported, or wrongly translated by AI, consider contrivuting to this project by helping in the translation.
+Currently, it offers support to English and Portuguese, and some other languages through IA translations.
+If your language is not supported, or wrongly translated by IA, consider contributing to this project by helping in the translation.

 #pagebreak()